 I’m not sure why I packed this, but it weights next to nothing so it doesn’t really matter..
 I’ve used some of the string to decorate my backpack.

-I hope my lists serves as an inspiration and helps you prepare for your trips to come.
+I hope my round the world packing list serves as an inspiration and helps you prepare for your trips to come.
 When reading the list, there are a few things you should take into account:

 First, there are objects that are completely missing from my supplies that might be useful for some conditions.
 I haven’t packed any winter clothes with me because they demand so much space.
 Instead, I plan to buy or rent these when I need them.
 Some travelers also want to have more formal or stylish clothes for job interviews, nightclubs or something else, but I did’t take any with me.